Gertrude Stein: Legacy and commemoration

 Stein has been the subject of many artistic works.

 In 1982 on PBS, Stein was portrayed by Pat Carroll in the one-woman play Gertrude Stein, Gertrude Stein, Gertrude Stein by Marty Martin.

 In Bryant Park, in New York City, there is cast replica of sculptor Jo Davidson's bronze bust of Stein.
-The original, created in 1923, is now in the collection of the Whitney Museum of American Art.
+The original, created in 1923, is now in the collection of the Whitney Museum.

 Composers Florence Wickham and Marvin Schwartz used Stein's text for their operetta Look and Long.

 In 2005, playwright/actor Jade Esteban Estrada portrayed Stein in the solo musical ICONS: The Lesbian and Gay History of the World, Vol. 1 at Princeton University.
 In 2006, theatre director/actor Luiz Päetow created his solo, Plays, portraying Stein's 1934 homonymous lecture, and toured Brazil for several years.
 Loving Repeating is a musical by Stephen Flaherty based on the writings of Gertrude Stein.
 Stein and Toklas are both characters in the eight-person show.
 Stein is a central character in Nick Bertozzi's 2007 graphic novel The Salon.

 The posthumously published Journals of Ayn Rand contain several highly hostile references to Stein.
 From Rand's working notes for her novel The Fountainhead, it is clear that the character Lois Cook in that book was intended as a caricature of Stein.

 Stein (played by Bernard Cribbins) and Toklas (played by Wilfrid Brambell) were depicted in the Swedish 1978 absurdist fiction film Picassos äventyr (The Adventures of Picasso) by director Tage Danielsson, with Gösta Ekman as Picasso.

 Stein was portrayed in the 2011 Woody Allen film Midnight in Paris by Kathy Bates, and by Tracee Chimo in the 2018 season of the television series Genius which focuses on the life and career of Pablo Picasso.